Create dataframe

 2.5 By using subset() Function

-By using the R base function subset() you can remove columns by name from the data frame.
-This function takes the data frame object as an argument and the columns you wanted to remove.
+You can use the R base function subset() to remove columns by name from the data frame.
+This function takes the data frame object as an argument and the columns you want to remove.

 df2 <- subset(df, select = -c(id, name, chapters))